by Carolyn Thomas ♥ @HeartSisters

-Her own dramatic heart story is that of an often deadly condition usually seen in young, healthy women with few if any known cardiac risk factors: Spontaneous Coronary Artery Dissection or SCAD.
-I’m happy to say she has been making a heroic effort to beat this sucker into the ground – just one year after surviving her heart attack at age 40, Laura completed the Chapel Hill Ramblin’ Rose Triathlon.
-It’s her unique take on a surprisingly frequent response to women’s heart disease that I want to share with you today:
+Her own dramatic heart story is that of a terrifying condition usually seen in young, healthy women with few if any known cardiac risk factors: Spontaneous Coronary Artery Dissection or SCAD.
+I’m happy to say she has been making a heroic effort to beat this sucker into the ground; after surviving her heart attack at age 40, Laura completed the Chapel Hill Ramblin’ Rose Triathlon.
+But it’s her unique take on a surprisingly frequent response to women’s heart disease that I want to share with you today.
+Laura wrote: ♥

 “Where’s the men’s group?”